oaeproject/Hilary/README.md

 #### I would like to run node directly on my machine instead of inside a container

-We understand that, and we do that ourselves too :) You can have that with just a few changes:
+We understand that, and we do that ourselves too :) You can have that with just a few changes.
+If you're using linux:

 In `config.js` change the following values: